OWNERS & DIRECTORS

 William Bennett & Franklin Gray

-Early in the 20th-century, William Bennett was principal of West HS in Rochester (lower photo), while Franklin Gray was the school's director of physical education and health (top photo).
+Early in the 20th-century, William Bennett was principal of West HS in Rochester (bottom, left), while Franklin J. Gray was the school's director of physical education and health (top, left).
 Frank Gray had joined the Keewaydin (Temagami) staff in the early 'teens and approached Bennett about starting their own camp.
-Both Bennett and Gray were owners and apparently Gray was director from the founding in 1914 through 1917 when Bennett withdrew.
+Both Bennett and Gray were owners and apparently Gray was director from the founding summer in 1914 through 1917, when Bennett withdrew.
 Gray remained as director and owner through 1918 when staffer and phys. ed. professional Herman J Norton of Rochester joined as partner, and assumed director duties.
-Gray remained with Camp assisting Norton until 1921, when he moved to his college town of Springfield, Massachusetts and started a camp in Rangeley, Maine. (below: The Grays with 1914 campers.)
+Gray remained with Camp assisting Norton until 1921, when he moved to his college town of Springfield, Massachusetts to become director of health and physical education, and he started a new camp in Rangeley, Maine. (below: The Grays with 1914 campers.)

 Herman J 'Chief ' & Becky Norton

-Herman J. 'Chief' Norton and Becky Norton lived in Rochester, NY where Norton was director of physical education for Monroe County Schools.
-Overseeing programs at both the large county high schools, East and West, he was close colleagues with Gray and Bennett and was pulled into senior staff roles at Pathfinder early on.
-Following Bennett's step back from ownership, the Grays went partners with the Nortons in 1918 and remained until 1921.
-From then until 1962 when he passed the torch to Bill Swift, Sr. - an astounding 41 seasons - Chief Norton was sole owner at the Pathfinder helm through pandemics, depressions, world war, and massive societal changes.
+Herman J. 'Chief' Norton and Rebecca Conway 'Becky' Norton lived in Rochester, NY where Norton became director of physical education and health for Monroe County Schools.
+Overseeing programs at both the large city high schools, East and West, he was close colleagues with Gray and Bennett and was pulled into senior staff roles at Pathfinder early on.
+Following Bennett's step back from ownership, Gray went partners with Norton in 1918 and remained until 1921.
+From then until 1962 when he passed the torch to Bill Swift, Sr. - an astounding 43 seasons altogether - Chief Norton was co-owner then sole owner at the Pathfinder helm through pandemics, depressions, world war, and massive societal changes.
 So many of Pathfinder's core values and routines date to Norton's influence and vision.
-First among many of his mantras was that 'Camp is for the kids,' and he famously regaling staff meetings with others, like 'Organization, Deputization, Supervision, and Leadership' and a focus on providing campers 'The Thrill of Achievement'.
-Chief Norton relied largely on gifted adult staffmen, professionals in education, phys. ed, coaching and counseling.
-Among many were Norm Roggow, Lou Montgomery, Roger Hancher, Ralph Tichenor, Nick Zona and Tom Dodd. (top left: on the dock with Becky; lower left: with longtime director 'Tick' Tichenor; below: a moment's peace with Mrs. Norton in their original owners' cabin, now the PX).
+First among many of his mantras was, 'Camp is for the kids,' and he famously regaled staff meetings with others, like 'Organization, Deputization, Supervision, and Leadership,' 'Battling the Elephants,' and providing campers 'The Thrill of Achievement'.
+Chief Norton relied largely on gifted adult staff men, professionals in education, phys. ed, coaching, health and counseling.
+Among many were Ralph Tichenor, Norm Roggow, Lou Montgomery, Roger Hancher, E.K.
+Smith, Nick Zona and Tom Dodd.
+History records that his top camp directors during this long tenure were Ralph Tichenor and Nick Zona. (top, left: on the dock with Becky; bottom, left: with longtime director 'Tick' Tichenor; below: a moment's peace with Mrs. Norton in their original owners' cabin, now the PX).

 William V. 'Bill' and Wendy Swift

-Ultimately, each man wished to own Pathfinder outright, and in 1975 Swifty sold his shares to Roy to focus on AO and its growth full time. (top left: Swifty, Wendy, Sue & Rich with young family, ca. 1995; left: young Bill Swift at a Dining Hall supper, ca. 1950; below: classic photo of Horton, Swift, Norton going over the 'deal', 1961.)
+Ultimately, each man wished to own Pathfinder outright, and in 1975 Swifty after a bidding process sold his shares to Roy, moving on to focus full time on AO's growth. (top, left: Swifty, Wendy, Sue & Rich with young family, ca. 1995; left: young Bill Swift at a Dining Hall supper, ca. 1950; bottom, left: Bill Swift in staff team photo, 1945; top, right: classic photo, Horton, Swift, Norton make the 'deal', 1961; bottom, right: Swifty on an Algonquin trip campsite, quite possibly Lavielle Lake, ca. 1950s.

 Roy S. Thrall